EmreDay1/3D-Designs/F360/README.md

-stuff done by me in fusion 360 -- 2 day grind starts now --
+stuff done by me in fusion 360